nitrictech/docs/docs/collections.md

 ## Creating Documents

-Documents are created based on an ud and the contents of the document.
+Documents are created based on an id and the contents of the document.
 If a document with that id already exists in the collection, then the document will be overwritten.

 > Documents that are created using the Nitric SDK are compatible across cloud providers.